Long Term Benefits need to be built on Culture

 Remember that performance management is not a disciplinary process.
 Our goal is to help the employee to improve their performance.
 We assume that most people actually want to perform well at work.
 However, things may have gotten in the way to block their performance (including their own attitude).
 Once a person feels unsuccessful, it can set up a viscous cycle of low self-esteem, avoidance and defensiveness.

+So where do we start?
+Let’s first consider the actions that enable high performance for employees.
 Through my research, practice, feedback and observations, I have distilled this down to 3 essential pillars to improve employee performance: